StevenMXZ/vkBasalt_overlay/README.md

 ## Bugs and Jank

 - Default config is sometimes not loaded properly and requires Apply to be clicked manually at least once (will fix soon).
+- Slider values for some uniform types do not yet exist and will not properly reflect values needed by the shader (such as float3 values)

 ## Features